McDonald Jones Stadium is the centrepiece of the Hunter Venues sports precinct.

 For more information on bus travel, including timetables, please visit Newcastle Transport.

-The nearest airport to McDonald Jones Stadium is Newcastle Airport at Williamtown, approximately a 30 minute drive from the stadium.
+The nearest airport to McDonald Jones Stadium is Newcastle Airport at Williamtown, approximately a 30-minute drive from the stadium.
+For more information about the airport, visit their website here.